-Zoho Corporation to Leverage NVIDIA NeMo to Build LLMs
+Zoho Corporation To Leverage NVIDIA Nemo To Build Llms

 Date

-Dubai—October 29, 2024—Zoho Corporation, a global technology company headquartered in Chennai, announced today that it will be leveraging the NVIDIA AI accelerated computing platform - which includes NVIDIA NeMo, part of NVIDIA AI Enterprise software – to build and deploy its large language models (LLMs) in its SaaS applications.
-Once the LLMs are built and deployed, they will be available to Zoho Corporation's 700,000+ customers across ManageEngine and Zohoglobally.
-Over the past year, the company has invested more than USD 10 million in NVIDIA's AI technology and GPUs, and plans to invest an additional USD 10 million in the coming year.
+Zoho Corporation , a global technology company headquartered in Chennai, announced that it will be leveraging the NVIDIA AI accelerated computing platform – which includes NVIDIA NeMo , part of NVIDIA AI Enterprise software – to build and deploy its large language models (LLMs) in its SaaS applications.
+Once the LLMs are built and deployed, they will be available to Zoho Corporation's 700,000+ customers across ManageEngine and Zoho globally.
+Over the past year, the company has invested more than USD 10 million in NVIDIA's AI Technology and GPUs, and plans to invest an additional USD 10 million in the coming year.
 The announcement was made during NVIDIA AI Summit in Mumbai.

-Ramprakash Ramamoorthy, Director of AI at Zoho Corporation, commented, "Many LLMs on the market today are designed for consumer use, offering limited value for businesses.
-At Zoho, our mission is to develop LLMs tailored specifically for a wide range of business use cases.
-Owning our entire tech stack, with products spanning various business functions, allows us to integrate the essential element that makes AI truly effective: context.”

 Zoho prioritises user privacy from the outset to create models that are compliant with privacy regulations from the ground up, rather than retrofitting them later.
 Its goal is to help businesses realize ROI swiftly and effectively by leveraging the full stack of NVIDIA AI software and accelerated computing to increase throughput and reduce latency.